Coregency: Britain

 King Henry II of England installed his eldest surviving son, also named Henry, as junior king.
 Henry the Young King was not permitted to exercise royal authority and his title as co-king was effectively a sinecure to denote his status as his father's chosen heir.
 Young Henry predeceased his father without ever ascending to the throne and is not included in the official list of English monarchs.

 The Monarchy of England experienced joint rule under the terms of the act sanctioning the marriage of Mary I to Philip II of Spain.
 Philip notionally reigned as king of England (inclusive of Wales) and Ireland by right of his wife from 1554 to 1558.
 Similarly, following the Glorious Revolution, Mary II and her husband William III held joint sovereignty over the kingdoms of England, Scotland, and Ireland from 1688 to 1694.

 France

 Following the extinction of the Carolingian dynasty in West Francia, the Western Frankish nobles elected Hugh Capet as their new king.
 Upon his ascension Hugh secured the election of his only son Robert as his co-king.
 As such, when Hugh died it did not trigger an election for a new king, nor did Robert necessarily "inherit" the crown, but simply continued his kingship.
 Subsequent Capetian kings would also name their eldest son or brother as co-ruler, until the tradition of agnatic primogeniture was sufficiently established to transform the King of France from an elected monarch to a hereditary one.

 Lithuania

-The Lithuanian Grand Dukes typically selected submonarchs from their families or loyal subjects to assist controlling the Grand Duchy.
-However, the Grand Dukes remained superior.